dewv/customerServiceApp/README.md

 - If you are using c9, and this folder is not the top of the workspace, consider copying or linking `.eslintrc` in the parent directory so that c9 will use it
 - Consider creating `.env` for MySQL database credentials.
 Code will default to using c9 MySQL credentials.
 - Replace the contents of this file with something appropriate for your app.

+# Reference Data (Subject to updates)
+Controller needs to accomplish CRUD tasks
+View needs to create a useable webpage
+Model needs to handle the data being utilized